 Although the country’s economic situation seems bleak, Mr Corbyn is quick to offer solutions to a group of students desperate for answers.

-He states: “With the levels of tax income, we need to clamp down on tax avoidance, end dom status and further increase corporation tax.”
-He adds: “The government needs to increase wages in line with inflation, particularly with the unions striking.”
+He said: “With the levels of tax income, we need to clamp down on tax avoidance, end dom status and further increase corporation tax.”
+He added: “The government needs to increase wages in line with inflation, particularly with the unions striking.”

 Mr Corbyn has been a Member of Parliament for Islington North since 1983 and was Leader of the Labour Party from 2015 -2020.
 He stresses that the way forward is the redistribution of wealth and using the word economics to bring social justice to our society.